RobertJLewis/RiBL/ReadMe.md

-# Introduction:
+# 1. Introduction:
-Project Milestone 1 for Code Institute Full-Stack Development Program: HTML/CSS Essentials This project is a Front End website for RIBL Capital, an autonomous trading company that leverages advanced AI bots, including one named Solomon, to execute strategic buy and sell decisions in the financial markets.
-The website is designed to introduce RIBL to potential clients, showcase its innovative brand, and highlight its cutting-edge services.
-Solomon autonomously analyzes market trends, assesses real-time data, and executes trades based on sophisticated algorithms, with the potential to integrate machine learning for enhanced decision-making over time.
-By utilizing this technology, RIBL Capital aims to create a highly efficient, independent trading system that optimizes market opportunities with minimal human intervention, while also exploring additional cloud platforms for improved functionality.
-The site is user-friendly and interactive, allowing visitors to connect with RIBL through a contact form and social media channels.
+### Project Milestone 1 for Code Institute Full-Stack Development Program: HTML/CSS Essentials
+This project is a Front-End website for RIBL Capital, an autonomous trading company that leverages cutting-edge AI technology, including its flagship bot, Solomon.
+The platform is designed to strategically execute buy and sell decisions in the financial markets with precision and efficiency.
+The website will introduce RIBL to potential clients, showcase its innovative vision, and highlight the advanced capabilities of its AI-driven services.

-Users of this website will be able to learn more about the company, the AI trading bot, and the investment sectors it targets.
-The launch is planned for 2025, and the website is fully responsive, ensuring a seamless experience on all screen sizes.
+Solomon, RIBL Capital's leading AI bot, autonomously analyzes market trends and real-time data, executing trades based on sophisticated algorithms designed to optimize market opportunities.
+The technology also has the potential to integrate machine learning for enhanced decision-making, allowing the bot to adapt and evolve over time as market conditions shift.
+This approach positions RIBL Capital as a forward-thinking leader in the trading industry, offering a highly efficient and independent trading system with minimal human intervention.

+The website will be user-friendly, with a clean, professional design that allows visitors to easily navigate and engage with RIBL's brand.
+It will feature interactive elements, including a contact form for inquiries and direct links to RIBL's social media channels, ensuring clients can connect seamlessly.
+The site will also provide detailed insights into RIBL’s services, the AI technology behind Solomon, and the key investment sectors it targets.

+Fully responsive, the website will deliver an optimal experience across all devices, from desktops to smartphones, ensuring accessibility for users on any platform.
+With its launch scheduled for 2025, this project will establish RIBL Capital’s online presence, paving the way for future growth and expansion as the company continues to innovate in autonomous trading and explore new opportunities in cloud-based solutions.

 ![Screenshot](assets/images/all-screen-size-mockup.png)

 # ReadMe Table Content:
-- Introduction
+1. Introduction
-- Wireframes & Designs
+2. Wireframes & Designs
     - Home Page
     - Solomon Page
     - Newsletter Page
-- Website Features
+3. Website Features
     - Navbar
     - Header
     - Theme & Color
     - Typography
     - Small i
     - Footer
-- Website pages
+4. Website pages
     - Index.html
         - Count-down timer
         - Warren buffet
         - Investment sector cards explained
     - Solomon Page
     - Newsletter Page
-- Testing
+5. Testing
     - SEO: Lighthouse results
     - HTML testing
     - CSS testing
     - Bugs
-- Deployment
+6. Deployment
-- Credits
+7. Credits

-# Initial wireframes:
+# 2. Initial wireframes:
 The site was developed with the Mobile-first method.
 The wireframes were therefore created with that thought in mind, and created using Adobe Illistrator.
 - First Canvas:  Home page.
 - Second Canvas: Solomon Page.